marielle-lopez/minesweeper/README.md

 ### High Priority

 - Prevent user error
+- Prevent user from selecting an already-selected cell
+- Discovering an empty cell reveals all cells around it, and cascade the effect into surrounding empty cells

 ### Low Priority

 - Add a description on how to play Minesweeper when a game is initiated
 - Allow the user to change the dimensions of the grid
+- Allow the user to pick the number of mines

 ## Task Completion History